MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

     return circ
   ```

 ### Estimate the quantum algorithm

-Create an instance of our algorithm using the `create_algorithm` function.
+Create an instance of your algorithm using the `create_algorithm` function.
 You can adjust the size of the multiplier by changing the `bitwidth` variable.

 ```python
 bitwidth = 4

 circ = create_algorithm(bitwidth)
 ```

 Estimate the physical resources for this operation using the default assumptions.
-You can submit the circuit to the Resource Estimation backend using the `run` method.
-Afterwards, you’ll run `job_monitor` to await completion.
+You can submit the circuit to the Resource Estimator backend using the `run` method, and then run `job_monitor` to await completion.

 ```python
 job = backend.run(circ)
 job_monitor(job)